Table of Contents

 Like they say in the marketing world, “Know your audience.”

-A buyer’s persona is created considering factors like demographics, behavioral patterns, goals, motivation, and involvement with the issue/product at hand.
-These personas are what constitute the final target audience.
+In content marketing, a buyer persona is created considering factors like demographics, behavioral patterns, goals, motivation, and involvement with the issue/product at hand.
+These personas are what constitute the final target audience of your content marketing strategy.
 A B2B buyer persona will ideally represent your final client or, better still, the final decision-maker.

 Creating a buyer persona is the first step to any marketing or research campaign.
+According to the MarketingInsiderGroup, 93% of companies that divide their database according to buyer personas exceed their lead and revenue goals.
 One must be very sure about the target audience for a product to guide the development of strategies.

-Having an explicit characterization of a buyer helps you to increase leads and drive customers to the business while optimizing content creation and, finally, sales.
+Having an explicit characterization of a buyer helps you generate leads and drive customers to the business while optimizing content creation and, finally, sales.

 Till a few decades ago, buyer personas were segmented mainly based on demographics.
 It referred to gender, age bracket, and purchasing power expressly.
 But, in recent times, with the advent of multiple varieties of every product, marketing strategies have channelized a buyer’s persona into more detailed segments.